 Digital Object Identifier (DOI)

 Haggard, Kaitlin N., "TRAINING FUNCTIONAL COMMUNICATION RESPONSES TO DECREASE CHALLENGING BEHAVIORS AMONG STUDENTS IN AN ALTERNATIVE EDUCATION SETTING" (2020).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 89.